Star Jasmine, Confederate Jasmine, Maile Haole

 Evergreen, Ground covers, Vines

 Native to China.
-Given support, a twining vine that can reach 20 to 30 ft.; without support and with some tip-pinching, a spreading shrub or ground cover to 2 ft. tall, 10 ft. wide.
+Given support, a twining vine that can reach 20–30 ft.; without support and with some tip-pinching, a spreading shrub or groundcover to 2 ft. tall and 10 ft. wide.
 Oval leaves to 3 in. long are glossy light green when new, mature to lustrous dark green.
 A profusion of white, inch-wide flowers in small clusters appear on short side branches.
 Attractive to bees.
-If grown as shrubby plant, it is good in raised beds or entry gardens, for edging walk or drive, as extension of lawn, spilling over walls, or as ground cover under trees and shrubs.
-Set plants 5 ft. apart for ground cover.
+If grown as a shrubby plant, it is good in raised beds or entry gardens, for edging a walk or drive, as extension of a lawn, spilling over walls, or as a groundcover under trees and shrubs.
+Set plants 5 ft. apart for groundcover.

 From China.
 Though this loquat produces edible fruit, it’s most often used as an ornamental.
 Gro...